Thrinkler/EvolvingANumber/README.md

 ---
 # Motivation
-I had the idea to make this project ever since I was 15 years old.
-I grasped the idea by just watching videos about AI (before chatgpt, when AI was just some program trying to find a way to solve a maze or play a videogame alone), but by the time it just seemed a little bit too stupid to do, the concept is just so simple that why bother doing it.
-So that's why, when I was too bored playing ping-pong, it just came to me:
+I've had the idea for this project since I was 15.
+I was fascinated by early AI videos—programs learning to solve mazes or play games, but the idea of building an AI just to find a number seemed almost too simple, maybe even a little silly.
+So, I put it aside.

-Why wouldn't I make it?

-So there I imagined working on the most complex way to find the number you are thinking would be.
-Not only asking chatgpt, but making my own AI to search for that number, and with the basic knowledge I still have with those, it was just too perfect: A guy trying to grasp every bit of the knowledge he watched on YouTube and putting it inside a project to find the desired number the user wants.
+Then, years later, while bored during a game of ping-pong, the idea came back to me with a new twist:

+What if the goal wasn't just to find the number, but to build the most elaborate, over-engineered, and educational way to do it?

+This project is the result of that thought.
+It's my attempt to take every bit of knowledge I've absorbed from watching those old AI videos and channel it into a single mission: to build my own learning algorithm from the ground up, all for the beautifully simple task of finding a number.

-So, this is it.
-The biggest and most complex project to find the number the user is thinking of.
+So this is it.
+The most complex project imaginable to find a number you're thinking of.
 (pls don't show it to my CS teachers).
 # Core Features.

 This is not a simple script but a complete, functional genetic algorithm engine that implements: